noetl/noetl/tests/fixtures/playbooks/pagination/loop_with_pagination/README.md

 ### Execution Timeout

-**Expected behavior in Phase 1:**
+**Phase 2 behavior:**
-- Execution will timeout waiting for completion
+- Execution should complete successfully when pagination test server is running
-- This is **normal** - server orchestration not implemented yet
+- If test server not running, iterations will fail (expected - validates architecture)
-- Use Cell 6 validation to verify architecture instead
+- Use Cell validation to verify iteration jobs were created and executed

 ### Test Server Not Running